larskii12/mobile-computing/README.md

 - This is a custom pop up dialog for users to learn what each icon means.

 large_location_card.xml
-- This is a layout for the location card on the home page.
+- This is a layout for the location card on the search page.

 layout_screen.xml
 - This is a layout for the onboarding page.

-list_card_layout.xml
-- This is a layout for the list of study spaces.

 list_group.xml
-- This is a layout for the list of amenities.
+- This is a layout for the list of amenities on the navigation page.

 logout_confirmation_dialog.xml
 - This is a custom pop up dialog for users to confirm if they want to log out.